-Our next 2-hour meeting will probably take place on Sunday, October 19, 2014 at 2:00 PM at the home of Kim Keeble in Dartmouth, NS.
+Our next 2-hour meeting will take place on Sunday, December 28, 2014 at 2:00 PM, at the home of Kim Keeble in Dartmouth, NS.
 We cordially invite you to attend as well.
 Please contact us (information above) for more information.

-Last year our group once again attended the annual Word on the Street book fair in Halifax.
+Again in 2013 (but not in 2014), our group attended the annual Word on the Street book fair in Halifax.
 Thanks to everyone who stopped to find out about Esperanto.
-We won't be there this year.

 Esperanto course in 5 very short lessons (10 to 15 minutes each):